Yagouus/c-4pm/README.md

 To do so, we recommend the [Logaut guide](https://pypi.org/project/logaut/).
 - [NL2LTL]() is shipped within C-4PM (no need for separate installation)
 - The rest of the required libraries can be installed with `pip install -r requirements.txt`
+- Sometimes, due to you own machine configuration, some packages listed in  `requirements.txt` may not install correctly in those cases, please install those packages by hand with `pip install package-name`

 ### Installation steps